openstack-archive/deb-python-coffin/README.rst

 Django filters that are ported in Coffin:

     - date
+    - floatformat
+    - pluralize (expects an optional second parameter rather than the comma syntax)
     - time
     - timesince
     - timeuntil,
     - truncatewords
     - truncatewords_html
-    - pluralize (expects an optional second parameter rather than the comma syntax)

 The template-related functionality of the following contrib modules has been ported in Coffin: ``coffin.contrib.markup``.